ajayypatil/ajayypatil/README.md

 <h3 align="center">A passionate frontend developer from India</h3>

 - 📫 How to reach me **yadava701@gmail.com**
+- 🔭 I’m currently working on a live project as a React developer at TCS.
+- 👨‍💻 All of my projects are available at https://portfolio-iota-mauve-42.vercel.app/
+- 📫 How to reach me yadava701@gmail.com
+- 📄 Know about my experiences linkedin.com/in/ajay-yadav-patil

 <h3 align="left">Connect with me:</h3>
 <p align="left">